This is the 46th #WILTW

 Home (re)movers have a tough job.
-Early starts, late finishes, a lot of manual labour and the pressure of being in charge of others cherished possessions.
+Early starts, late finishes, a lot of manual labour and the pressure of being in charge of others’ cherished possessions.
 There is also the added stress of some homes being brand new.
 When pristine carpets are at stake it just adds to the pressure.

 The day before our removal company came to us they were moving someone else’s family.
 At 8am the next day, they were moving another.
 All three families with large amounts of furniture, heavy white-goods and copious amounts of ‘stuff’ (a common byproduct of having children).
 A large amount of patience, enthusiasm and energy is required.
 But I suppose it is their job.
 They are paid to deliver a service which ensures that your goods are moved safely and you are happy with the way your possessions are handled.
 In order to achieve this the removal lead deployed some very familiar management techniques.
 He assembled regular tea breaks for the team.
-Not that many so it felt too frequent but enough it became apparent what they were being used for.
-He regularly touched based with us, sometimes for no obvious reason, I think to get a feel for how we were ‘feeling’.
-There was a lot of joking amongst the team, I wonder sometimes if at my expense, but there were definitely no long periods of team silence.
+Not so many so it felt too frequent, but enough it became apparent what they were being used for.
+He regularly touched based with us, sometimes for no obvious reason.
+I think to get a feel for how we were ‘feeling’.
+There was a lot of joking amongst the team, I wonder sometimes at my expense, but there were definitely no long periods of team silence.

 - Your team need breaks.
 And you do to.